Vic Park Stadium: Project Cost Tracker Live

 In December 2023, the Qld Government announced the Cancer Centre with a budget of $1.125B, a 2028 opening date, construction to begin in the first half of 2024, Lendlease named as preferred contractor and Billard Leece Partnership appointed as lead architect.
 That commitment was reaffirmed as recently as July 2024 when the Miles Government released its Qld Cancer Plan.
 The project was shovel ready.

-After taking office, the Crisafulli Government ordered an independent review of the health infrastructure programme.
+After taking office, the Crisafulli Government ordered an urgent review of the health infrastructure programme.
 That review, led by Klok Advisory and reported in April 2025, found the Cancer Centre had no evidence of planning work completed and that costs had grown by more than $1B, pushing delivery back by at least three years.
 The project is now sitting dormant.

 The government's Hospital Rescue Plan, announced in April 2025 and updated in December 2025, provided confirmed delivery dates for every other major hospital project in the programme.
 The Cancer Centre was listed under a general "Cancer Centre of Excellence" heading with no opening date attached.